nhlynn/multi-knowledge-manhour-prediction/docs/MHES_User_Manual.md

 - Deleting a file asks for confirmation: "Delete {filename}?
 This cannot be undone."
 - Some teams may have a customized set of expected Excel column headers (e.g. a team using "Feature"/"Technology"/"Hours" instead of the default "Task List"/"Category"/"Estimate (Hours)").
 If your team's files use different headers than the downloadable template shows, ask your system administrator whether your team has a custom column mapping configured.
 - Some teams' files break one task's hours down across several phase columns (e.g. Development, Code Review, QA, Testing, Risk, Management — each its own column, adding up to a grand total column).
 For teams configured this way, every one of those phase columns is imported as its own searchable Activity under the task — not just the grand total — so the detailed breakdown stays available for future estimates, not only the final number.
+- **Bamawl Team** groups its tasks by a **Requirements** column: each Requirement value becomes a Category shown above its tasks in the Chatbot and Preview (blank Requirement cells inherit the one above them).
+- **Bamawl Team's upload check is relaxed:** a file is accepted as long as its `ALL_Detail` worksheet contains at least the **ID, Requirements, Function,** and **Development man-hours (h)** columns (matched ignoring case/spacing, in any order — extra columns are fine, and the other template worksheets are optional).
+Other teams still require their template's columns to match exactly.

 ---